-8.1 Unless the majority of Councillors present vote for the meeting to continue, any meeting that has lasted for 31⁄2 hours will adjourn immediately.
+- 8.1 Unless the majority of Councillors present vote for the meeting to continue, any meeting that has lasted for 31⁄2 hours will adjourn immediately.
 A motion to continue the meeting shall be moved immediately before or immediately after the expiration of 31⁄2 hours and before the person presiding declares the meeting closed.
+Only 1 extension should be permitted unless there are exceptional circumstances.
 Remaining business will be considered at a time and date fixed by the person presiding.
 If he/she does not fix a date, the remaining business will be considered at the next ordinary meeting.
-Provided that this shall not prevent:

-- a. statutory or other business which by law must be transacted at any such meeting; - b. the transaction of unopposed business, that is to say, business which can be transacted without the making of any speeches by any Councillor other than proposing and seconding of the necessary motions.
+Provided that this shall not prevent: - a. statutory or other business which by law must be transacted at any such meeting; - b. the transaction of unopposed business, that is to say, business which can be transacted without the making of any speeches by any Councillor other than proposing and seconding of the necessary motions.
 If any Councillor indicates that he/she wishes to speak thereon, the business shall not be regarded as unopposed, but the person presiding shall rule it as standing adjourned.